Labyrinthodontia: Respiration

-The early labyrinthodonts possessed well developed internal gills as well as primitive lungs, derived from the swim bladders of their ancestors.
+The early labyrinthodonts possessed well developed internal gills as well as primitive lungs/swim bladders inherited from their ancestors.
 They could breathe air, which would have been a great advantage for residents of warm shoals with low oxygen levels in the water.
 There was no diaphragma and the ribs in many forms were too short or spaced too closely to aid in expanding the lungs.
 Likely air was inflated into the lungs by contractions of a throat sac against the skull floor like in modern amphibians, which may be the reason for the retention of the very flat skull in later forms.
 Exhalation with the aid of the ribs probably evolved only in the line leading to amniotes.
 Many aquatic forms retained their larval gills in adulthood.

 With the high atmospheric oxygen and carbon dioxide pressure, particularly during the Carboniferous, the primitive throat sac breathing would have been sufficient for obtaining oxygen even for the large forms.
 Getting rid of carbon dioxide would present a greater problem on land, and the larger labyrinthodonts probably combined a high tolerance for blood carbonic acid with returning to the water to dissipate the carbon dioxide through the skin.
 The loss of the armour of rhomboid scales of their piscine ancestors allowed for this as well as additional respiration through the skin as in modern amphibians.